The Holy Spirit or my conscience?

 Joyce Midley-Quainoo’s newly released “Straight Outta Love”: an uplifting message of hope and God’s truest love.

-“Straight Outta Love” is the creation of published author Joyce Midley-Quainoo, a dedicated wife, broadcast journalist, and media consultant originally from Ghana who founded the Joy in Giving Foundation, a nonprofit Christian organization that takes care of the basic and infrastructural needs of orphans and needy children in Ghana, West Africa.
+“Straight Outta Love” is the creation of published author Joyce Midley-Quainoo, a dedicated wife, broadcast journalist, and media consultant originally from Ghana who founded the Joy in Giving Foundation, a nonprofit Christian organization that takes care of the basic and infrastructural needs of orphans and needy children in Africa.

 In her first-ever published book, Joyce shares, “A relationship knit together out of love that holds forever into eternity.”
-She writes that God wants to have a relationship with you, not a business transaction where you pay Him to deliver things to you.
+She writes that God wants a relationship with you, not a business transaction where you pay Him to deliver things to you.
 She explains with biblical verses why you must be motivated by the love of God to do all things as required in 1 Corinthians 16:14 (AMP).

-Consumers can purchase “Straight Outta Love” online at Amazon.com, Apple iTunes store, or Barnes and Noble
+Consumers can purchase “Straight Outta Love” online at Amazon.com, Apple iTunes store, or Barnes and Noble.

 Straight Outta Love is finally here